gridshadow/gdexport/README.md

   * `documentation` &mdash; As well as generating the XML documentation in the specified path (if this argument is not `None`), the method will also automatically embed the documentation in the library; see [Godot documentation](https://docs.godotengine.org/en/stable/tutorials/scripting/cpp/gdextension_docs_system.html).
-Essentially, it will call the `env.GodotCPPDocData` builder passing the list of XML documentation files, and will add the C++ source that method generates to the returned source list
+Essentially, it will call the `env.GodotCPPDocData` builder passing the list of XML documentation files, and will add the <nobr>C++</nobr> source that method generates to the returned source list

 This function returns a list of source files which will be generated by the builders (to add to the sources for the extension).